YouTube in education: Khan Academy

 Khan Academy creates tutorials in almost all areas of science and mathematics, as well as providing official SAT preparation.
-The YouTube channel was founded in 2006 by Sal Khan who at the time was working as a financial analyst.
+The YouTube channel was founded in 2006 by Sal Khan, who at the time was working as a financial analyst.
 The videos he created reached unprecedented levels of popularity, with hundreds of millions of views in the first few years of operation.
-This lead Khan to start the Khan Academy Non-profit Organization in 2008 and quit his job to focus on education in 2009.
+This led Khan to start the Khan Academy Non-profit Organization in 2008 and quit his job to focus on education in 2009.
 To date, Khan Academy has produced over 20,000 videos with over 1.7 billion views on YouTube.

 Smarter Every Day

 Destin Sandlin, the creator of the YouTube channel "Smarter Every Day", has been posting educational videos on the site since 2007.
 Each episode of the series poses a specific question or topic.
-Over the course of about a half an hour, Destin meets with experts and experiments with different concepts in order to gain an in depth understanding of the topic, and presents it to the YouTube audience.
-Destin's videos covers everything from in depth rocket science to understanding the way our brain works by training to use a "backwards bike".
+Over the course of about a half an hour, Sandlin meets with experts and experiments with different concepts in order to gain an in depth understanding of the topic, and presents it to the YouTube audience.
+Sandlin's videos covers everything from in depth rocket science to understanding the way our brain works by training to use a "backwards bike".

 Vsauce

 Vsauce began in the mind of Michael Stevens in 2010, with the name itself coming from a random name generator.
 The channel originally focused on shows such as DONG (Do Online Now Guys) which showcased cool and interesting websites.
 However, the main videos on the Vsauce channel that gained a massive amount of attention came with the educational videos.
-In these short videos, Michael takes a simple question and uses math, physics, and even psychology to deconstruct the question and pose an interesting conclusion to the topic through the lens of analytic thinking.
+In these short videos, Stevens takes a simple question and uses math, physics, and even psychology to deconstruct the question and pose an interesting conclusion to the topic through the lens of analytic thinking.
 Today, Vsauce is now one of the most popular educational channels on the platform, and has led to the creation of other channels such as Vsauce 2 and 3, hosted by Kevin Lieber and Jake Roper respectively.
-Michael also co-hosted a live show called Brain Candy Live! with Mythbusters' former host Adam Savage which toured across the United States in 2017.
+Stevens also co-hosted a live show called Brain Candy Live! with Mythbusters' former host Adam Savage which toured across the United States in 2017.